Published April 9, 2013

 UB’s grant will create opportunities for 440 medical

-students and 68 family medicine
+students and 68 family

 The grants encourage expanded medical education by helping defray the costs of training at ambulatory care institutions, including diagnostic and treatment centers and physician practices.